 You probably can’t add all 10 of these amenities overnight.
 But if you’re looking for the highest-impact starting point, upgrading your on-site food options is going to be your best bet.

 Food is the amenity employees will engage with every single day.
 It’s the one that shapes their daily experiences most directly and can be improved without a massive capital investment.
-Fooda’s Popup restaurant and cafeteria replacement programs bring a new option that’s focused on providing high-quality local cuisines at affordable prices.
+Fooda’s Popup Restaurants, Building Lunch Delivery, and Cafeteria Programs bring a new option that’s focused on providing high-quality local cuisines at affordable prices.
 Tenants get a food program they’ll look forward to using and you get a powerful differentiation in a competitive market!

 Ready to transform your building's amenities and offerings?
 Learn how Fooda works or contact us today and see what’s possible for your commercial property.